awcl/combo.ahk/README.md

-# AutoHotkey Combo Script
+# Combo.ahk

-This AutoHotkey script, named Combo.ahk, allows you to define custom keybindings for executing sequences of key presses.
+This AutoHotkey script allows you to define custom keybindings for executing sequences of key presses.
 It is particularly useful for automating repetitive tasks or executing complex keyboard shortcuts with a single keystroke.

 ## Features